 That’s me with senior guides Lakpa Rita Sherpa and Eric Murphy of Alpine Ascents International.
 Kilimanjaro expedition, July 2019.

-Eric Murphy will be the lead guide for our trek to EBC in spring 2020.
+Eric Murphy will be the lead guide for our trek to EBC.
 Eric was one of my guides on the successful Everest summit expedition in 2018.
 He was the lead guide of the Kilimanjaro trip in 2019.
 He’s one of the best in the business.
 He’s a great leader, has a wealth of experience, and a sense of humor.

 Beyond Eric, we will be supported by the crew at Alpine Ascents International.
 Seattle-based AAI has 30 years of experience in Nepal.
 It has built trusting long-term relationships with the Sherpa who live in the villages we will be passing through.
 I can’t say enough good things.

 “What was completely unexpected on our Kilimanjaro trip was the level of camaraderie that immediately formed in the group – like-minded, interesting and interested, generous and unquitting”

 “The proposition: join Luke and equal numbers of men & women in our industry to raise money for cancer research at the Fred Hutch and climb Mt.
 Kilimanjaro.
 This was the experience of a lifetime.
 Breathtaking scenery – yes.
 Challenging physically – yes.
 Outstanding guides & support personnel – yes.
 Life-long bonding experiences – yes!”

 “Luke’s Climb to Fight Cancer trip to Kilimanjaro was simply the best chance ever to get to know a high quality group of biotech executives well.
 And so much more.
 Consider his future trips if you love the industry and hate cancer.”